 Teach the concept of “Are you ready?”

 It may be that after two or three times through the skit, your class will be able to perform it perfectly, bar the odd student, inevitably there are one or two who don’t learn well, and you can’t wait for them to get it because if you do, the entire rest of the class will be tearing their hair out.
 It’s just the way of things in a classroom.
-Give the slower ones extra help if you can, outside of class time.
+So give the slower ones extra help if you can, outside of class time.
 If you can, make an audio version available online for students to listen to at home.
-With my skits book you get some videos included (I don’t have a video for every skit yet, but the collection is building.)
+If you purchase my skits book, you also receive some videos.
+I don’t have a video for every skit yet, but the collection is building.
 Kids could have access to these to help them learn outside of class time.

 It may be that you take several lessons to put this skit together.
-It depends on the age and ability of your pupils.
-I spend one full lesson on the skit, as described above.
-After that I continue to rehearse the skit at each lesson, for 5-15 minutes (again depending on the level of students).
-And I do something completely different for the rest of the lesson.
-This prevents the skit from becoming stale through over-exposure.
-When you see the skit is ready, be sure to perform it to another class, to the school at assembly, to parents...or at the very least, have another teacher come in to watch.
+Again, it depends on the age and ability of your pupils.
+I generally spend an entire lesson teaching key words and phrases, as described above.
+After that, I continue to rehearse the skit at each lesson for 5-15 minutes (again, depending on the level of students).
+Then, I do something completely different for the rest of the time, which prevents the skit from becoming stale through overexposure.
+When the skit is ready, be sure to perform it to another class, the school at assembly, or parents.
+Alternatively, at the very least, have another teacher come in to watch.
 If possible, video the skit and play it back to the kids.

-I used this lesson in Nepal with 9-year-olds and it was a resounding success.
+I used this lesson in Nepal with 9-year-olds, and it was a resounding success.
 The kids were super enthusiastic and delighted to be using English in context rather than just yelling phrases out of their book at the teacher.
-One of the permanent English teachers came in to watch and the kids were thrilled to perform to him.
+One of the permanent English teachers came in to watch, and the kids were thrilled to perform to him.
 The next day all the kids were begging me to give them another lesson.
-My Nepalese kids were quick learners so we put this together in one lesson.
-The best student made a confident driver, but the two weakest students could not manage their sentence, "I've forgotten my..." alone, so the other pupils helped them.
-In contrast to these fast learners, when I taught 5-year-old beginners this skit, we spent a full hour on drill games and then rehearsed it for 10 minutes over at least six lessons.
-They were then able to perform it fluently to parents at the end of term show.
+My Nepalese kids were quick learners, so we put this together in one session.

-The younger or slower your learners, the more language games you need at the outset, to drill the vocabulary and key phrases.
-Other games I had on my lesson plan, in case of need were: All Change, Run and Fetch, Clapping Games, or use any games from my games books.
+The younger or slower your learners, the more language games you need at the outset to drill the vocabulary and key phrases.
+In case of need, other games on my lesson plan were: All Change, Run and Fetch, Clapping Games, or use any games from my games books.